OfficeDev/office-js-docs-pr/docs/develop/localization.md

 }
 ```

-### Method 2: Create separate extended override files for each locale
+### Method 2: Create separate extended override files for various locales or sets of locales

 If you prefer, you can create separate extended override files for each locale, rather than use a resource file.
 Although the [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element has only one `Url` attribute, it is possible for the attribute to refer to more than one file.
 This is because the value of the attribute doesn't have to be a literal URL.
 It can be a URL template with a locale placeholder, called a token.
 The following is an example.
 Note that the format of the token is **${token.*name-of-token*}**.